khushi-purwar/WebDev-ProjectKart/Falling SnowFlakes Effect/Readme.md

 </div>

 The snowflakes are randomly generated and swing to achieve a realistic animation.
+The particle snow effect is achieved through javascript.